Best place to find information and services that your council provides...

 Master Chefs of the future cooked up a treat at Garswood Primary School as classes went head-to-head at the Garswood Ready, Steady, Can't Cook, Won't Bake Off.

-Having been presented earlier in the week with their five ingredients consisting of cream cheese, pineapple slices, carrots, fresh beetroot, tomatoes and a limited amount of larder - the children spent the week researching recipes, measuring ingredients, preparing resources before finally creating culinary delights such as sugar free beetroot brownies, pineapple cheesecake, carrot cake, and many more tasty treats.
+Having been presented earlier in the week with their five ingredients consisting of cream cheese, pineapple slices, carrots, fresh beetroot, tomatoes and a limited amount of larder, the children spent the week researching recipes, measuring ingredients and preparing resources, before finally creating culinary delights such as sugar-free beetroot brownies, pineapple cheesecake, carrot cake, and many more tasty treats.